helenrybak/data_analytics_portfolio/README.md

 I have strong analytical skills with the ability to interpret complex data, provide data-driven insights, and present findings to stakeholders.

-Certified by Cisco and graduated with a degree in Economics.
+Certified by Cisco and graduated with a Master’s degree in Finance.

 My LinkedIn https://www.linkedin.com/in/helenrybakova/